KopiasCsaba/ccp_audio_system_manual/for_technicians/setup.md

 * Turn on the keyboard, and press one of the keys, you should hear it, from all monitors.

-* Speak into each microphone, and you should see activity on the mixer, and hear yourself in each monitor.
+* Speak into each microphone, and you should see activity on the stage mixers, and hear yourself in each monitor.

 If everything was working, continue with the [Rehearsal guide](rehearsal.md) or the [Service guide](service.md)!